-- An internal blockage between the compressor and expansion device, condenser, or drier. - Condenser with electric fans Will have electric motors and fan blades bringing fresh air across the condenser fins to remove heat from the refrigerant.
+- An A/C system that has been overcharged will have high head pressure. - An internal blockage between the compressor and expansion device, condenser, or drier. - Condenser with electric fans Will have electric motors and fan blades bringing fresh air across the condenser fins to remove heat from the refrigerant.
 Check for worn or burned out motors or missing fan blades that will slow or stop the air flow and cause high head pressures.
 Replace broken fan blades and worn or burned out motor(s).
 Use a clamp on DC amp meter to see if the motor(s) are drawing too many amps. - Check that the condenser fins are not bent and that they are clean.
 Even a small amount of dirt on them acts like an insulator and will not properly transfer heat. - Condenser mounted at the radiator Be sure that the condenser fins are straight and free of any debris.
 Inspect shrouding and that air dams are in place and not missing.
-The goal is to have 100% of the air flow go through (and not around) the condenser and radiator.
+The goal is to have 100% of the air flow go through and not around the condenser and radiator.
 (Air will take the path of least resistance).
 Check to see if the engine fan blades are not damaged.
 If equipped with a fan clutch, be sure it's working properly.
 Check the engine fan drive belt to see if it has the proper tension.
 Do a visual check for cracks, a glazed belt, or the wrong belt width.